piersbow/MMM-CalendarExtTimeline/README.md

     time_display_section_format: "HH:mm",
     calendars: ["your calendar name", "another name"] //in your `MMM-CalendarExt` configuration
     source: "CALEXT2", // or "CALEXT"
+    // new configs
+    merge_calendars: true, // default is false
+    merged_name: "Calendar", // default is "Events"
   }
 }
 ```